 - Geothermal heating and cooling systems do not contribute to global warming.
-Even with a conversion from a forced air natural gas heating system, to a geothermal heating system where the electricity is generated from coal, net CO2 emissions go down.
+Even with a conversion from a forced air fossil gas heating system, to a geothermal heating system where the electricity is generated from coal, net CO2 emissions go down.
 See more on the CO2 emissions of geothermal heating and cooling below.

 Financial advantages of geothermal

 - Although geothermal systems can cost several times what a conventional system costs, payback can be within 2-10 years according to some estimates.
 Obviously, the payback period depends on installation costs, which vary greatly by area, as well as on energy costs, which vary over time.
 Remember when calculating your payback (how long it takes for the energy savings to pay for the more expensive system) that energy costs keep going up faster than we expect.

 - Installations in the US may be eligible for up to a 30% Federal tax credit as part of the Inflation Reduction Act of 2022.